 The PVP committee is made up of over 50 faculty and staff members who meet bi-annually to review the past, present, and upcoming programs offered under PVP.
 Committee members act as campus advocates against violence and often make up working groups to help inform future efforts.
 The committee has continued to see remarkable growth and interest campus wide.

-The next AVA training will be summer 2018.
+The next AVA training will June 5th-June 7th, 2018 and will include an AVA 10th Anniversary Reception for all current AVAs.
 Space is limited and registration will close once filled.
 Registrants must be able to attend all 16 hours of training which will include lunch daily, beverages and snacks.

 Please contact Jessica Mertz, Director of Sexual Violence Prevention & Education, with questions or concerns at email@example.com.